 Physical/ I love the outdoors so hiking, biking, and skiing are some of my passions.
 I joined a health club to be able to use weights and as an avenue to meet new friends I have friends now from Brazil, Peru, Ecuador, and Mexico.
 They teach me Spanish and I help them with their English.

 Social/ I started a book club.
 We meet once a month at Panera.
 There are 7 of us and we have bonded through our love for books and nature.
 We have gotten to know each other well.
-Each summer, we go to a WI summer home for two days and hike, bike, kayak, play tennis and discuss our books.
+Before the pandemic, we would travel to a WI summer home for two days and hike, bike, kayak, play tennis and discuss our books.
 I also joined Toastmasters both for social and intellectual enrichment.
-It’s important to get out of your comfort zone and try new things.
+It’s important to get out of our comfort zone and try new things.
 Never, say I can’t.
-I keep my connections with teachers and friends by getting together for coffee.
-We open our home by having potluck dinners with themes like Italian or Mexican Night.
+I kept my connections with teachers and friends by getting together for coffee.
+We open our home to others by having potluck dinners with themes like Italian or Mexican Night.
 I am both an extrovert and an introvert.
 I love being with people and I try to look at each one as I would an interesting book.
 What story do these individuals have to tell me?
 How can I learn and grow as a human being?
 Yet, I need time to steal away and read a book, a devotional or to play my piano.

 Service/ Finding My Passion through Volunteering My first serve was with Habitat for Humanity to help build homes after Karina.
 It took me 12 times to pound a nail into a wall.
 But in time, I got better.
 Then I took my love for playing the piano to the lobby of our local hospital.
 At first I was very nervous but with practice, I have improved as a musician.
 I also took advantage of writing opportunities with Compassion and Justice issues and writing clubs.
 My memoirs have been published in several anthologies and Chicken Soup for the Soul.
 I’m a Guest Host for a Care Center which has prompted me to learn Spanish by doing a Duolingo App on my phone and Synergy Spanish on my computer.
 I join my husband and daughter by volunteering for www.humbledesign.org/Chicago.
 I would recommend trying many service organization to see what suits you best and how you can best use your skills to help others.

-Spiritual/-At the age of 18 when I was searching for meaning and purpose in life, I looked up at the sky and told God ” I don’t think you are there: but if you are, please show me.”
+Spiritual/-At the age of 18, when I was searching for meaning and purpose in life, I looked up at the sky and told God ” I don’t think you are there: but if you are, please show me.”
 That night, I met my future husband and became a follower of Jesus Christ.
-The big change came when my focus was no longer focused on me but in helping others.
+The big change came when my focus was no longer on me, but on helping others.
 I love reading Psalms, Proverbs, and the New Testament.
-There is wisdom about how to live an abundant and fulfilling life.
-Over and over again, I see his presence in my life and in the lives of others who have been transformed by Him.
-I found God looking at His creation, not in a church.
+There is wisdom about how to live an abundant and fulfilling life in these chapters.
+Over and over again, I see God’s presence in my life and in the lives of others who have been transformed by Him.
+God showed his presence to me by answering a prayer.
+I gave up trying to control my own life and told him, he could have it.
+It was through His creation, not in a church, that the relationship happened.
 If you seek Him with your whole heart, you will find Him—–and your purpose in this life.
-It’s a big adventure for me.
+(Jeremiah 29:13) Just like a snowflake, you are unique in this world and needed by God for the purpose He has for your life.
+Hold on, you are going to have an adventure.